 Transportation Services is charged with meeting the commuting and parking needs of a large and diverse community.
-Parking at Cornell is limited, so we encourage the use of alternative commuting methods such as public transit, walking, biking, and carpooling.
+Parking at Cornell is limited, expensive, and sometimes inconvenient, so we encourage the use of alternative commuting methods such as public transit, walking, biking, and carpooling.

 We provide sustainable transportation services to faculty, staff, students, and visitors; oversee enforcement of parking regulations and traffic control; and manage three information and parking booths.